bcgov/digital-talent/apps/hms-api/DEVELOPER.md

    the .dockerignore file includes the /src directory; this is required for docker compose to work with file watching.
 If you would like to build the nestjs-app by itself, you can either mount the volume or remove /src from the dockerignore.

 2. Visit `http://localhost:4000/graphql` in your browser to access the GraphQL API.

+## GitHub for Windows pre-commit husky issues
+To avoid GitHub for windows attempting to run pre-commit husky script through WSL, configure your system PATH environment variable to contain C:\Program Files\Git\bin (note: it should not be C:\Program Files\Git\cmd).
+Also ensure that this entry comes before %SystemRoot%\system32 as it will override bash.exe.